ScottDuane/RocketRide/notes_to_self.md

 - How to get images into the RocketForm?
 Not sure on this.
 Seems hard.
 - HISTORIESSSS make no sense.
 - Navbar appears but looks bad, and is not above the h2.

+Day 3 notes:

+- Next step is to start reservation components.
+List of current user's reservations (ReservationIndex), ReservationForm on each rocket's show page.
+- Still no styling on Navbar.
+Address this tomorrow and ask about adding filters.
+Maybe a filter component?
+-